Recently a friend asked, what’s a good open source BPM / Workflow solution.

 Every organization has its own distinct business processes that differentiate them from their competitors.

-Some companies have predefined processes while some have processes which are defined by the employees themselves.
-Imagine what would happen if each customer support representative have their own way of managing a customer.
+Some companies have predefined processes while some have processes that are defined by the employees themselves.
+Imagine what would happen if each customer support representative has their own way of managing a customer.
 Without a proper process in place, calls from customers can go unanswered and can be transferred endlessly.

 - Change management

 There are many BPM / Workflow solutions out there.
 The following are five open source BPM / Workflow solutions for you to evaluate before trying the proprietary ones.

 Intalio is an open source business process platform built around the standards-based Eclipse STP BPMN modeler and Apache ODE BPEL engine, both originally contributed by Intalio.

 Intalio Enterprise provides all the components required for the design, deployment and management of the most complex business processes which includes

 Intalio is available in several editions but what we’re most interested in is Intalio’s free community edition.
 This edition is made of two components, Intalio Designer and Intalio Server.

 Intalio Designer allows one to model the business level processes for the model to be eventually deployed to Intalio Server.
 Intalio Designer is the only tool currently available on the market that allows any BPMN model to be turned into fully executable BPEL processes without having to write any code.